History of Taiwan: Prehistory

 In the Late Pleistocene, sea levels were about 140 m lower than at present, exposing the floor of the shallow Taiwan Strait as a land bridge.
-A concentration of vertebrate fossils has been found in the channel between the Penghu Islands and Taiwan, including a partial jawbone designated Penghu 1, apparently belonging to a previously unknown species of genus Homo, dated 450,000 to 190,000 years ago.
-The oldest evidence of modern human presence on Taiwan consists of fragments and a tooth found at Chouqu and Gangzilin, in Zuojhen District, estimated to be between 20,000 and 30,000 years old.
-The oldest artefacts are chipped-pebble tools of the Paleolithic Changbin culture found in Changbin, Taitung, dated 15,000 to 5,000 years ago.
+A concentration of vertebrate fossils has been found in the channel between the Penghu Islands and Taiwan, including a partial jawbone designated Penghu 1, a male Denisovan fossil, dated 190,000 to 130,000 years ago.
+The earliest evidence of human habitation in Taiwan was found at the Baxian Caves with Paleolithic stone tools dated to around 30,000 year ago.
+Some of the oldest artefacts are chipped-pebble tools of the Paleolithic Changbin culture found in Changbin, Taitung, dated 15,000 to 5,000 years ago.
 The same culture is found at sites at Eluanbi on the southern tip of Taiwan, persisting until 5,000 years ago.
 Analysis of spores and pollen grains in sediment of Sun Moon Lake suggests that traces of slash-and-burn agriculture started in the area 11,000 years ago, and ended 4,200 years ago, when abundant remains of rice cultivation were found.
 At the beginning of the Holocene 10,000 years ago, sea levels rose, forming the Taiwan Strait and cutting off the island from the Asian mainland.

 In 2011, the ~8,000-year-old Liangdao Man skeleton was found on Liang Island.
 The only Paleolithic burial that has been found on Taiwan was in Chenggong in the southeast, dating from about 4000 BC.

 Around 3,000 BC, the Neolithic Dapenkeng culture abruptly appeared and quickly spread around the coast.
 Their sites are characterised by corded-ware pottery, polished stone adzes and slate points.
 The inhabitants cultivated rice and millet, but were also heavily reliant on marine shells and fish.
 Most scholars believe this culture is not derived from the Changbin culture, but was brought across the Strait by the ancestors of today's Taiwanese aborigines, speaking early Austronesian languages.
 Some of these people later migrated from Taiwan to the islands of Southeast Asia and throughout the Pacific and Indian Oceans.

 Malayo-Polynesian languages are now spoken across a huge area, but form only one branch of the Austronesian family, the rest of whose branches are found only on Taiwan.

 Trade links with the Philippine archipelago continued from the early 2nd millennium BC, including the use of jade from eastern Taiwan.

 The Dapenkeng culture was succeeded by a variety of cultures throughout the island, including the Tahu and Yingpu.

 Iron appeared in such cultures as the Niaosung Culture.

 The earliest metal artifacts were trade goods, but by around 400 AD wrought iron was being produced locally using bloomeries, a technology possibly introduced from the Philippines.